taranjeet/taranjeet.github.io/_posts/2019-04-22-my-notable-open-source-contributions.md

 - opensource
 category: blog
 author: taranjeet
-description: This post contains a notable list of open source contributions by Taranjeet Singh.
+description: This post contains a selective list of open source contributions by Taranjeet Singh.
 ---

 This page contains a selective list of open source contributions I have made so far.